LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 	</copy>
 	```

-2. To generate a native executable using Maven, run the following command:
+2. To generate a native executable and package it in a container image using Maven, run the following command:

 	``` bash
 	<copy>